 Nitrous Oxide Sedation

-Nitrous oxide sedation (also known as laughing gas) involves breathing in a controlled combination of nitrous oxide and oxygen using a gas mask.
+Nitrous oxide sedation (laughing gas) involves breathing in a controlled combination of nitrous oxide and oxygen using a gas mask.
 You are usually still conscious while under nitrous oxide sedation, but you won't feel anything or remember very much of the procedure.

-Nitrous oxide sedation is stronger than oral sedation and safer and more accessible than IV sedation.
+Nitrous oxide sedation is stronger than oral sedation, and it is safer and more accessible than IV sedation.
 It is often used for anxiety-ridden patients who are undergoing basic oral surgeries like wisdom tooth extraction or a root canal.

 IV sedation involves feeding a steady stream of sedative medication into a patient's bloodstream using an IV line.
-The most common medications used include:
+These are the most common medications used:

 - Opioids (in safe doses)